 But there are times, like this morning at work, where the old hatred, and by logical extension self-hatred, wakes up from its slumber and floods my brain and fires up all those angry feelings.

-I work in a place that is 99% hispanic.
+I work in a place that is 99% Hispanic.
 We are in tight quarters (think of 2-3 people in the space equivalent to one cubicle).
 There are about 45 of us and about 20 in the room where I sit.
 We perform a job that requires concentration and attention to detail.
 You can’t chat with your friend and do this work at the same time.
 I had my headphones on as usual because I like to listen to my hippie chill music mix in the early morning because I’m still waking up.
 I get in early to the office because I like it when it is sparsely populated.
-Like with any ethnic group, white included of course, the less people the less noise.
+Like with any ethnic group, white included, the fewer people the less noise.

 The person seated at the desk next to me started laughing loudly and began having an animated conversation with someone 20 feet away.
 Peals of laughter filled the room and more cross room conversations began to bloom.
 By this point I had switched to my hair metal band played list and had my volume cranked way up so it was loud in my little asshole world but at least I wasn’t listening to stupid office crap.
 But their laughter increased and made it through the sonic wall of my 80’s rock.
 I found myself wishing severe mauling on all of these people.